mohitsinha/spring-boot-webflux-reactive-mongo/README.md

 <br/>
 Please see the documentation at

-  - <a>http://docs.spring.io/spring-framework/docs/5.0.0.M1/spring-framework-reference/html/web-reactive.html</a> for reading about Spring Web Reactive.
+  - Spring Web Reactive <a>http://docs.spring.io/spring-framework/docs/5.0.0.M1/spring-framework-reference/html/web-reactive.html</a>
-  - <a>https://spring.io/blog/2016/11/28/going-reactive-with-spring-data</a> for reading about Spring Data Reactive.
+  - Spring Data Reactive <a>https://spring.io/blog/2016/11/28/going-reactive-with-spring-data</a>
-  - <a>https://spring.io/blog/2016/09/22/new-in-spring-5-functional-web-framework</a> for reading about Spring Functional Web Framework.
+  - Spring Functional Web Framework <a>https://spring.io/blog/2016/09/22/new-in-spring-5-functional-web-framework</a>

 ## Running